 The following properties are named based on whether they are automatically captured by Heap, brought in via an implementation of one of our APIs, labeled within the app, or brought in via an integration.

 - Autocaptured properties: Once Heap is installed on your website or app, these properties are automatically captured.
 A full list can be reviewed in Autocaptured Data.

-- Defined properties: You can define your own properties to create a new schema on top of existing properties in your account.
+- Labeled properties: You can label your own properties to create a new schema on top of existing properties in your account.
 This can be useful for things like grouping app screens or blog pages into one property.
-Details about these properties and steps to define them are available further on in this guide.
+Details about these properties and steps to label them are available further on in this guide.